arcus/education_modules/data_storage_models/data_storage_models.md

 - If your storage setup isn't impeding you from getting your work done you probably haven't thought too deeply about modifying where you are storing things.
 - However your choice, might be limiting your ability to collaborate with colleagues, hampering your ability to scale up your research, or costing you valuable time and money.
 - This module will discuss the variety of storage options available to you and the benefits and drawbacks to storing your data and performing certain computational tasks in the options covered.
-- The aim of this module is to illustrate the breadth of options available, and to evince what computing activites should be performed in each type and to make the storage selection process straightforward for the end user.
+- The aim of this module is to illustrate the breadth of options available, and to evince what computing activities should be performed in each type and to make the storage selection process straightforward for the end user.

 ## Local Storage